This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 So setting the level at 0.02% reduces the chances of unfairly convicting innocent drivers.

 Virginia alcohol laws provide additional penalty options for DUI.
-One is an expensive mandatory ignition interlock device on the convicted’s vehicle.
+One is an expensive required ignition interlock device on the convicted’s vehicle.
 The offender pays for this.
 Another is confiscation of the offender’s vehicle.

-Virginia has a “zero tolerance” policy for those under 21 driving with a BAC of 0.02.
+Virginia has a “zero tolerance” policy for those under 21 driving with a BAC of 0.02 or more.
 Punishment includes suspension of drivers license for one year.
 Also a mandatory fine of at least $500 or having to performing at least 50 hours of community service.

 Passengers in a vehicle may legally drink alcohol.
 However, the driver must not drink or suffer impairment.

-All drivers have a U.S. Constitutional right to decline BAC testing if requested by law enforcement.
+All drivers have a U.S. Constitutional right to decline BAC testing.
+Even if requested by law enforcement.
 However, the state punishes those who use their right.
 To do so it suspends their drivers license for up to one year.

 However, all states permit drivers to decline taking a field sobriety test.
 They are very subjective and highly unreliable.
 Thirty percent of people with a BAC of 0.00% fail field sobriety tests!
 That’s about one of every three.